Extraocular Myositis In Dogs: The Whites Of My Dog’s Eyes Are Swollen

 This is what I learned about extraocular myositis from her:

-• It is very rare but most common in golden retrievers and other retrieving breeds
+• it is very rare but most common in Golden Retrievers and other retrieving breeds

-• Dogs are most likely to develop the problem at the age of 12 to 24 months
+• dogs are most likely to develop the problem at the age of 12 to 24 months

-• Many of the dogs that get it tend to have it a second or third time, but rarely again after that
+• many of the dogs that get it tend to have it a second or third time, but rarely again after that

 All of the above were true for my dog.

-Treating a dog’s extraocular myositis
+Treating extraocular myositis in dogs

 We treated Ace’s condition with prednisone to decrease the swelling.
 His eyes went back to normal in about two weeks, but I slowly weaned him off the prednisone over the next few months.